kanno-soe/kanno-soe/Exposition/Theory.md

 The very concept of extension and contraction is part of how the web is defined.

-Here the single-brace display describes the web’s total scope, not one many-component elaboration body; the open-prime construction below realizes it as a hub of pairwise alternatives.
+This example is illustrative of the web’s total scope, but the open-prime construction below realizes it as a hub of pairwise alternative elaborations, not a fixed single elaboration.

 ### Investigation